Hypopituitarism in Children

 sees his or her healthcare provider for a diagnosis.

-How is hypopituitarism diagnosed?
+How is hypopituitarism diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
 He